changliu00/causal-semantic-generative-model/README.md

 Run the `run_ood.sh` (for OOD generalization methods) and `run_da.sh` (for domain adaptation methods) scripts to train the models.
 Evaluation result (accuracy on the test domain) is printed and written to disk with the model and configurations.
 See the commands in the script files or `python3 main.py --help` for customized usage or hyperparameter tuning.
-Authorships are specified in each file or module.

 [changliu]: http://ml.cs.tsinghua.edu.cn/~changliu/index.html